turingschool/curriculum/source/projects/contact_manager.markdown

 ### Why OmniAuth?

 The best application of this concept is the [OmniAuth](https://github.com/intridea/omniauth).
 It's popular because it allows you to use multiple third-party services to authenticate, but it is really a pattern for component-based authentication.
-You could let your users login with their Twitter account, but you could also build our own OmniAuth provider that authenticates all your companies apps.
+You could let your users login with their Twitter account, but we can also build our own OmniAuth provider that authenticates all your companies' apps.
 Maybe you can use the existing LDAP provider to hook into ActiveDirectory or OpenLDAP, or make use of the Google Apps interface?

 Better yet, OmniAuth can handle multiple concurrent strategies, so you can offer users multiple ways to authenticate.
 Your app is just built against the OmniAuth interface, those external components can come and go.